Lead Product Designer · Unbxd

 Self-Service Up.
 Support Tickets Down.
 Revenue Up.

 The redesigned console launched progressively across the client base over a 3-month rollout.
-Post-launch measurements across 20 retailer accounts showed substantial improvements in platform adoption, operational efficiency, and search-driven revenue.
+Impact was measured by comparing 60-day pre- and post-launch windows across the same 20 retailer accounts, controlling for seasonal demand swings to isolate the redesign's effect from normal traffic fluctuation.
+The results showed substantial improvements in platform adoption, operational efficiency, and search-driven revenue.

 62% Reduction in support tickets